What You Need

 Socks.
 Bare skin on your hands and feet help you stick to your mat or towel and stay safe.
 So take off your socks.

 Food.
 Try to come to hot power yoga on an empty stomach.
 We recommend eating 2 hours before class.
-(A light snack after class or a coconut water can be nice.)
+(A light snack before class like a piece of fruit or a coconut water can be nice.)

 Jewelry.
 Most people don’t like to have anything on their wrists, ankles or necks while practicing yoga.
 Some people don’t even like to wear rings.
 See what works best for you.